Director Senta Sharp

 Counselling & Consulting

-With a Graduate Diploma of Counselling from the Australian College of Applied Psychology, Senta combines over 17 years’ experience as a strategic communication specialist with professional training as a counsellor to work therapeutically with clients.
+With a Graduate Diploma of Counselling from the Australian College of Applied Psychology, Senta combines 20 years’ experience as a strategic communication specialist with professional training as a counsellor to work therapeutically with clients.

 Senta established Senta Sharp Counselling services in 2019, expanding her work with business clients to a therapeutic framework, having seen that many clients’ professional and business issues are often greatly intertwined with and influenced by personal and private challenges.